theswamis/open-source-leadership/communicate.md

 _It is impossible to overcommunicate._

 # Take Action
 1. Send one communication to your team every week (at least).
+Example topics include:
+- A hot topic of interest to the team
+- Something you are learning
+- Celebrations and successes
+- Opportunities and challenges

 2. Speak up in meetings.
 Make a goal to ask 1 question or make one statement in every meeting you attend.
 This shows that you are engaged and contributing.
 Your perspective is important.

 # Questions to Ask